-- When the element(i+1) attempts to receive the position value, it does so by issuing a receive(position) request to the Synchronization Mechanism.
-This function returns a double type representing the position value stored in the shared variable position.
-Again, only if its counterpart sequential element (here, element(i)) is not writing on position, the Synchronization Mechanism grants a read(position) operation from it, returning the requested position value.
-This achieves the send and receive operations between neighboring element elements. - On the other hand, when data flows in the opposite direction, a similar procedure is carried out: the local position value of element(i+1) is sent by issuing a send(position) operation to the Synchronization Mechanism. - 3.
-Functional description of software components.
+- The segment(i) sequential element sends its local temperature value by issuing a send(temperature) operation to the sending Synchronization Mechanism. - This Synchronization Mechanism verifies if the segment(i+1) sequential element is not reading the temperature shared variable.
+If this is the case, then it translates the sending operation, allowing a write(temperature) operation of the data item on temperature.
+Otherwise, it blocks the operation until the temperature can be safely written. - When the segment(i+1) attempts to receive the temperature value, it does so by issuing a receive(temperature) request to the Synchronization Mechanism.
+This function returns a double type representing the temperature value stored in the shared variable temperature.
+Again, only if its counterpart sequential element (here, segment(i)) is not writing on temperature, the Synchronization Mechanism grants a read(temperature) operation from it, returning the requested temperature value.
+This achieves the send and receive operations between neighboring segment elements. - On the other hand, when data flows in the opposite direction, a similar procedure is carried out: the local temperature value of segment(i+1) is sent by issuing a send(temperature) operation to the Synchronization Mechanism.

+- 3. Functional description of software components.
 This section describes each software component of the Shared Variable Channel pattern as the participant of the communication sub-system, establishing its responsibilities, input, and output [13]. - (a) Synchronization Mechanisms.
 This kind of components is used to synchronize the access to the shared variables.
 Notice that they should allow the translation of send() and receive() operations into adequate operations for writing to and reading from the shared variables.
 Normally, synchronization mechanisms are used to keep the order and integrity of the shared data.
 In this paper, the objective is to obtain the development and implementation of these synchronization mechanisms for the available shared memory parallel platform and in the Java programming language. - (b) Shared Variables.
-The responsibility of the shared variables is to store the position values exchanged by sequential elements.
+The responsibility of the shared variables is to store the temperature values exchanged by sequential elements.
 These shared variables are designed here as simple variables that buffer during communication, for actually achieving an asynchronous communication.

-4 Detailed Design
+4. Detailed Design

-In the Detailed Design step [12], the software designer applies one (or more) idiom(s) as the basis for synchronization mechanisms.
+In the Detailed Design step [12], the software designer selects one or more idioms as the basis for synchronization mechanisms.
 From the decisions taken in the previous steps (Specification of the Problem [11], Specification of the System [11], and Specification of Communication Components [13]), the main objective now is to decide which synchronization mechanisms are to be used as part of the communication substructures.

-4.1 Specification of the Synchronization Mechanism
+4.1.
+Specification of the Synchronization Mechanism

 The scope.
-This section takes into consideration the basic previous information for solving the Two-dimensional Wave Equation.
+This section takes into consideration the basic previous information for solving the One-dimensional Heat Equation.
 The objective is to look for the relevant information for choosing a particular idiom as a synchronization mechanism.

-For the Two-dimensional Wave Equation, the factors that now affect the application of synchronization mechanisms are as follows:
+For the One-dimensional Heat Equation, the factors that now affect selection of synchronization mechanisms are as follows:

-- The available hardware platform is a shared memory multicore computer, this is, a shared memory parallel platform, programmed using Java as the programming language. - The CSE pattern is used as an architectural pattern, requiring two types of software components: elements and channels [11]. - The Shared Variable Channel design pattern is selected for the design and implementation of communication components to support asynchronous communication between elements [11].
+- \ The available hardware platform is a shared memory multicore computer, this is, a shared memory parallel platform, programmed using Java as the programming language. - \ The CSE pattern is used as an architectural pattern, requiring two types of software components: elements and channels [11]. - \ The Shared Variable Channel design pattern is selected for the design and implementation of communication components to support asynchronous communication between elements [11].

-Based on this information, the procedure for applying an Idiom for Synchronization Mechanisms for the Two-dimensional Wave Equation is as follows [12]:
+Based on this information, the procedure for selecting an Idiom for Synchronization Mechanisms for the One-dimensional Heat Equation is as follows [12]: